vedph/cadmus_web/doc/edit-state.md

 - `baseText`
 - `baseTextPart`
 - `breakChance`: the estimated chance of broken fragments in this layer: 0=safe, 1=potentially broken, 2=broken.
+- `layerHints`: the layer fragments reconciliation hints.
+There is one hint for each fragment in the layer.
 - `loading`
 - `error`
 - `deletingFragment`
 - `savingFragment`
 - `refreshingBreakChance`
+- `patchingLayer`

 ## App State